lucee/lucee-docs/README.md

 * Submit the contributor's agreement: <https://docs.lucee.org/guides/get-involved/contributing-contributors-agreement.html>
 * Fork lucee-docs on GitHub.
-* Make your changes in the master branch.
+* Make your changes in a new feature branch.
 * Push your changes to your GitHub repo.
 * Create a pull request.